 Navigate to Goals tab, click Edit and fill in the following fields:

-1. Target CPA status - set the desired lead status that matches the target acquisition of the buyer.
+1. Target CPA status - set the desired lead or call status that matches the target acquisition of the buyer.
 To remove the goal, select None status.

-2. Target CPA - set the target revenue the buyer expects to receive when the goal (specific lead status) is reached.
+2. Target CPA - set the target revenue the buyer expects to receive when the goal (specific lead or call status) is reached.

 Click Save as soon as you are done.

 The statistics related to reached goals (Total Goals, Buyer revenue, ROI, and CPA) are reflected in the following buyer reports:

 The following columns describe calculations based on goals: